harnhua-ng/fip-testgen/README.md

 ---

-## 📖 For the RTL Engineer: What is Cocotb & Python Co-Simulation?
+## For the RTL Engineer: What is Cocotb & Python Co-Simulation?

-If you are an RTL designer or verification engineer accustomed to SystemVerilog and UVM, **Cocotb** replaces the top-level Verilog verification code with **Python**, while keeping the standard HDL simulator (QuestaSim / ModelSim / VCS / Icarus) running underneath:
+If you are an RTL designer or verification engineer accustomed to SystemVerilog and UVM, **Cocotb** replaces the top-level Verilog verification code with **Python**, while keeping the standard HDL simulator (QuestaSim / ModelSim / VCS / Icarus) underneath:

 ```
 ┌────────────────────────────────────────────────────────┐